stevecochrane/tailwindcss-logical/README.md

 * Flow-relative Overflow properties `overflow-block` and `overflow-inline`: while Tailwind does support `overflow`, this plugin does not support `overflow-block` or `overflow-inline` yet, due to a lack of browser support and polyfills.
-As of December 2021,
+As of June 2024,
   [only Firefox supports them](https://caniuse.com/mdn-css_properties_overflow-block), and as far as I can tell there are no polyfills available.
 (Neither postcss-preset-env nor postcss-logical apply any transformations on these properties.)